joemahady-comm/uaa/README.md

 The authentication service is `uaa`.
 It's a plain Spring MVC webapp.
-Deploy as normal in Tomcat or your container of choice, or execute `./gradlew run` to run it directly from `uaa` directory in the source tree.
+Deploy as normal in Tomcat or your container of choice, or execute `./gradlew bootRun` to run it directly from `uaa` directory in the source tree.
 When running with Gradle, it listens on port 8080 and the URL is `http://localhost:8080/uaa`